izzyjere/eHymns-dev/README.md

 # EHymns

-An Christian  Hymn Book Mobile App build Using .NET MAUI BLAZOR HYBRID
+A Christian  Hymn Book Mobile App built Using .NET MAUI BLAZOR HYBRID

 # How to Build